MCP App Evals: How to Test Tool Calling Across GPT-4o, Claude, and Gemini (July 2026)

 {

-prompt: 'Show me sales data from January to March 2026',
+prompt: 'Show invoices from January through March 2026',

 expect: {